Please click on any of the following to go right to that information:

 Probation and Suspension

 If after completing 9 semester hours a student’s cumulative graduate business GPA falls below 3.0, the student will be placed on academic probation and given three semesters (one calendar year) or 9 semester hours of graduate business course work (whichever occurs first) in which to achieve the required 3.0 cumulative average.
 If the student achieves that required cumulative GPA, they are cleared from probation and can continue their studies with us.
 Failure to achieve the required GPA within the allotted time period may result in suspension for one year.
 Suspended students may not attend any campus of the University of Colorado including continuing education/extended studies.
 Students on suspension may petition for readmission to the school after waiting a minimum of one year from the term in which they were suspended.
 Any suspended student readmitted to the school will be placed on continued probation status to monitor required progress.
 To be considered for readmission, a petition form plus a new graduate application part I and in-state tuition classification form must be submitted along with the appropriate fee.
 Generally, petitions are granted only on rare occasions.
 Re-admitted students must meet any new admission requirements that may be in place.
 In addition, if a student cannot mathematically achieve the required 3.0 cumulative GPA with the remaining required courses, the petition to return will not be approved.
-Students may not take additional courses for the sole purpose of increasing their cumulative GPA.

 Repeating Graduate Business Courses